M-Noshin/Indoor-Environment-Quantization/README.md

 _Muhammed Noshin, Hamza A. Abushahla, and Dr. Mohamed I. AlHajri_

-This repository contains code and resources for the paper: "Title Here (https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4234)".
+This repository contains code and resources for the paper: [Title Here](https://ieeexplore.ieee.org/document/11048877).

 ## 📌 Overview
 This work presents...